West-Tennessee-Consulting/plutus-payments-docs/collection-methods.md

 # Collection Methods

+To edit payment methods in Stripe:

+1. Click on 'Billing'.
+2. Select 'Settings'.
+3. Navigate to 'Invoice Template'.
+4. Choose 'Payment Methods'.
+5. Click on 'Manage'.

+For more documentation about configuring your payments on Stripe, please click [here](https://stripe.com/docs/invoicing/customize).

+## Supported Collection Methods

 Plutus Payments supports a diverse variety of payment methods used by the Stripe Provider.

 Customers may choose from the following: